Transcranial Magnetic Stimulation (TMS)

 La Jolla, CA 92037

-UC San Diego is the only place in San Diego where people can receive TMS therapy in the context of an academic medical center.
-Our psychiatry faculty members are at the forefront of medical research in innovative noninvasive brain stimulation.
-Led by David Feifel, MD, our TMS program was the first in San Diego to provide TMS, and we recently enhanced our clinical capabilities to offer deep transcranial magnetic stimulation through the Brainsway system.
+UC San Diego is the only place in San Diego where people can receive TMS therapy in the context of an academic medical setting.
+Our psychiatry faculty members are at the forefront of innovations in noninvasive brain stimulation.
+Led by David Feifel, MD, PhD, our TMS program was the first in San Diego to provide TMS, and we recently enhanced our clinical capabilities to offer deep transcranial magnetic stimulation with the Brainsway system.

 TMS Therapy at UC San Diego: What to Expect